Coayer/minutePing/README.md

 minutePing does not support SMTP over SSL/TLS.
 Use a free SMTP server with a dedicated account to avoid exposing your personal email account.

-To test the email configuration, set the `send_test_email` option to `true` in the `email` section.
-This will send a test email using the settings from `configuration.json` when minutePing starts. minutePing's emails may be marked as spam, so refer to your email provider's documentation on whitelisting email addresses.

 ### Sample configuration file

 ```json